gvolpe/fts/README.md

 ORDER BY ts_rank(ts, to_tsquery('english', ?))
 DESC
 ```

-The console application only displays the title together with a link to the movie in [imdb](https://www.imdb.com/) but anything should be possible with a bit of customization.
+The console application only displays the title together with a link to the movie in [imdb](https://www.imdb.com/) but anything should be possible with a bit of customization, as done in the GUI application.

 ## Dataset License